 To get the fibres nicely fluffed up, the clothes must be immersed in water.

-Short of drying your towels for hours in a clothes dryer to get them soft, you can try the following to help reduce their scratchy, flat effect:
+Short of drying your towels for hours in a dryer to get them soft, you can try the following to help reduce their scratchy, flat effect:

 - Add an extra rinse to your towels wash.